This post is written by Jordan Lavin at Ratehub.ca

 No matter how old your kids are, it’s never too early or too late to start the discussion.
 Young children enjoy learning how to identify numbers and how to count.
 As they go through school, kids will (hopefully) be excited to apply their newly learned math skills to the real world.
 Teenagers will appreciate the trust and respect you give them by involving them in financial discussions.

-And if you have frank and candid discussions about money, by the time your kids are grown up they’ll have the knowledge and skills they need for the real world when you have these conversations.
+By the time your kids are grown up, they’ll have the knowledge and skills they need for the real world when you have these conversations.